mlabs-haskell/plutip/docs/wallet-tags-and-addresses.md

 wTag = bwTag wallet1
 ```

-Although, it's not too useful, it probably could be handy when you initialize several wallets with something like `mapM` and using indexes like tag to enable some lookups:
+It could useful if you want to print some info about wallet and distinguish output by tag, or when you initialize several wallets with something like `mapM` - can use tags to enable some lookups:

 ```haskell
   let mkTag idx = EntTag $ T.pack $ "wallet" <> show idx